 To arrange community education or training please call 1300 37 45 37 or email email@example.com

 Research has shown that people with epilepsy and their families often feel isolated, anxious and overprotective.
 Epilepsy Action Australia has responded by funding and facilitating residential camps for people with epilepsy and their families, with “adventure therapy” provided through the engagement of a specialist camp provider.

 Adventure Therapy Camps aim to use recreation activities to change the attitudes and beliefs of people with epilepsy and their families.
 These camps provide fun activities to help children and adults to rebuild confidence, self esteem and trust.
 Knowing that camp facilitators understand epilepsy helps adults to relax.
 Spending time with other families promotes peer support and peer learning, while Epilepsy Nurse Educators can provide specialised information about epilepsy.

-The activities undertaken at the camp are designed to extend skills, such as problem solving and team work, while also enhancing children’s self esteem, confidence and trust.
+The activities undertaken at the Action Adventure are designed to extend skills, such as problem solving and team work, while also enhancing children’s self esteem, confidence and trust.
 Most importantly, the activities are safe and fun.

 To register or enquire about an Action Adventure please click here to complete our "request assistance" form and a Service Consultant will be in contact with you.
 Alternatively you can call 1300 37 45 37 or email firstname.lastname@example.org